it9gamelog/chatgpt-screenshot-ex/README.md

 Click any of the line to cross out them.
 Click again to undo.
 Crossed lines will not be included.

+Click `Reverse Selections` to quickly toggle the skipping status for all lines.

 Click the `Take Screenshot` button on the upper right to compose the final screenshots.

 # Limitation